tantalor/megaera/README.md

 Megaera will recursively sanitize the response in JSON or YAML mode.
 You can (and should) define `sanitize()` methods on your models to return sanitized data for the client.

+## Error Cases (404, 405, 500, 503)

+If you want to deliver a generic "not found" page, just call the `not_found()` method from your handler with an optional HTTP status code, e.g. 404 (Not Found).
+You can customize this message in `templates/not_found.html`.
+If the handler cannot respond to the request method then Megaera will respond with a 405 (Method Not Allowed) HTTP status code.

+If your handler raises an exception, Megaera will deliver a generic error page with the value of the exception and a 500 (Internal Server Error) HTTP status code.
+You can customize this message in `template/error.html`.
+If the exception is a `google.appengine.api.datastore_errors.NeedIndexError` then Megaera will response with a 503 (Service Unavailable) HTTP stutus code.

 ## Half-REST

 Megaera is an RPC Web service but borrows a few ideas from REST, e.g., using HTTP "GET" and "POST" verbs for reads and writes and offering multiple response formats.
 This pattern is called [half-REST](http://stereolambda.com/2010/04/21/the-reason-behind-the-half-rest-design-pattern/).